php-resta/documentation/quick-start.md

 ```

-Now open your browser again and change the URL string that you specified with the demo to demo/users and request the request.
+Now open your browser again and change the URL string that you specified with the demo to demo/users and send the request.

 ```code
 {